odoo/documentation/inventory/barcode/setup/software.rst

 Association a fee in exchange for an EAN code sequence (that's why no two products in a store will ever have the same EAN code).

-Still, as Odoo supports any string as a barcode, so you can always define your own barcode format for internal use.
+Still, as Twenty20 supports any string as a barcode, so you can always define your own barcode format for internal use.